c-frame/aframe-extras/src/physics/README.md

 * **Convex** (`hull`) – Wraps a model like shrink-wrap.
 Convex shapes are more performant and better supported than Trimesh, but may still have some performance impact when used as dynamic objects.
 * **Primitives** – Plane/Cylinder/Sphere.
 Used automatically with the corresponding A-Frame primitives.
 * **Trimesh** – *Deprecated.* Not available as a custom shape, but may be chosen as a last resort for custom geometry.
 Trimeshes adapt to fit custom geometry (e.g. a `.OBJ` or `.DAE` file), but have very minimal support.
 Arbitrary trimesh shapes are difficult to model in any JS physics engine, will "fall through" certain other shapes, and have serious performance limitations.
 * **Compound** – *In progress.* Compound shapes require a bit of work to set up, but allow you to use multiple primitives to define a physics shape around custom models.
-These will general perform better, and behave more accurately, than Trimesh or Convex shapes.
+These will generally perform better, and behave more accurately, than Trimesh or Convex shapes.
 For example, a stool might be modeled as a cylinder-shaped seat, on four long cylindrical legs.

 For more details, see the CANNON.js [collision matrix](https://github.com/schteppe/cannon.js#features).